If you are a reporter interested in attending ABA TECHSHOW, see press credential information online.

 How do I register to attend?

 Accredited reporters are welcome to attend ABA TECHSHOW without charge.
-Contact Irma Romero, ABA Communications and Media Relations Division, at 312.988.6134.
-For credential guidelines visit www.abanow.org/reporter-resources/media-credentials.
+Contact Irma Romero, ABA Communications and Media Relations Division, at email@example.com with your full name, title, name of publication in which your coverage will appear, email address and phone number.
+For credential guidelines visit http://www.americanbar.org/news/media-credentials.html.

 What will I do on site?